wyne-ybanez/PaperCut/README.md

 #### Admin

-* As an admin of Papercuts I want all of the above options but I would also be able to access and delete all the reviews from other users.
+* As an admin I want all of the above options but I would also be able to access and delete all the reviews from other users.
-* As an admin of Papercuts I want to be able to create and delete review categories.
+* As an admin I want to be able to create and delete review categories.
-* As an admin of Papercuts I want to be able to view how many users are registered on the website and delete users if necessary.
+* As an admin I want to be able to view how many users are registered on the website and delete users if necessary.

 ### **The Scope Plane**